logo

 Once your skillet is hot and ready, it’s time to introduce the steak.
 Carefully lay it in the pan away from you to avoid oil splatter.
 The sound you’re looking for is an immediate, aggressive sizzle—this means the pan is hot enough to start forming that crust.

 Let the steak cook undisturbed for about 2-3 minutes on the first side.
 Resist the urge to move it around.
 This initial contact is crucial for achieving even browning.
-When you’re ready to flip, use tongs to check that the underside is a deep golden brown before turning it over.
+When you’re ready to flip, use tongs or a meat hook to check that the underside is a deep golden brown before turning it over.

 Step 4: Render the Fat Cap